🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 Photorealistic wide shot of an entryway showcasing a soft winter palette: forest green accent on a door or artwork, deep navy and camel textiles on bench pillows, charcoal runner, and creamy white walls; artwork switched to moody landscapes; cohesive, calm color story without feeling cold; gentle natural daylight with slight warmth, straight-on view capturing palette harmony

-Winter color doesn’t mean everything has to be white and gray.
-Add muted tones that feel calm but not cold.
+Color is one of the easiest winter entryway decor upgrades, and it doesn’t mean everything has to be white and gray.
+Add muted tones that feel calm but not cold — if you love a cooler scheme, these blue and white winter ideas pair nicely.

 • Palette ideas: Forest green, deep navy, camel, charcoal, and creamy whites.

-• Textiles: Swap pillow covers and throws to match your palette—easy, low-cost upgrade.
+• Textiles: Swap pillow covers and throws to match your palette for an easy, low-cost upgrade.

 • Art tweak: Rotate in wintery prints (mountains, abstracts, moody landscapes) for a seasonal switch.